-Well I tried and…..I’m really pleased with my work!!
-There is definitely things to improve, but it’s not bad as a first try!
+Well, I tried and…..I’m really pleased with my work!!
+There are definitely things to improve, but it’s not bad as a first try!
 What do you think?

 So, if you feel inspired, here is the tutorial.

 It’s a real DIY, it’s mean I used basic supplies (nails, screws, and glue) and simple powers tools (drill and sanding machine).
 It’s definitely not a carpenter work, but this means you can do it by yourself!